Little Christmas joy for Brazil's jailed high and mighty

-SAO PAULO/BRASILIA (Reuters) - The former chief executive officer of Latin America’s largest engineering group will be allowed panettone in his jail cell this Christmas.
+SAO PAULO/BRASILIA, Dec 24 (Reuters) - The former chief executive officer of Latin America’s largest engineering group will be allowed panettone in his jail cell this Christmas.
 He may even get turkey, as long as it is boneless.

 For the first sitting Brazilian senator to be jailed in modern times, the season will be equally gloomy.
 He will spend Christmas Day in a room with a chair and a bed, and no family visit.